Active Duty Military — Earn a Degree Online

 Jump to: Tuition Discount | Why CMC? | How do I use VA Benefits and the GI Bill? | How do I apply?

-To honor your service, we offer a 25% tuition discount off of your tuition classification rate to those who qualify.
-This discount is for Veterans, Active-Duty Military, their spouses and dependents (dependents under 23-years-of-age).
+To honor your service, Colorado Mountain College offers a 25% tuition discount off the tuition classification rate to eligible Veterans, Active-Duty Military members, their spouses, and dependents (dependents must be under 23 years of age).

-For more information contact the Coordinator of Military Services.
+For questions or assistance, please contact the Coordinator of Military Services at military@coloradomtn.edu.

 Getting Started